 Gichu-ji Temple

-This temple is the site of the grave of the samurai Minamoto no Yoshinaka, who died heroically at the 12th century Battle of Awazu.
+This temple is the site of the grave of the samurai Minamoto no Yoshinaka, who died heroically at the Battle of Awazu in the 12th century.

 In later years, the famous poet Matsuo Basho spent a great deal of time here, and is said to have held moon-viewing parties here with his pupils.